coderboss5409/coderboss5409.github.io/README.md

 https://coderboss5409.github.io (website is back up!)

 # Offline use
-At the moment ALL games here work offline, so if you want to play offline to go the the releases and download the latest release
+At the moment ALL games (exept for slope) here work offline, so if you want to play offline to go the the releases and download the latest release